-Title: Interim Director of Student Affairs
+Title: Director of Campus Development

-Brandywine: What is your background?
-What is your previous experience?
+Brandywine: What is your background and experience?

-Brandywine: What are you most looking forward to during your time at Penn State Brandywine?
+Brandywine: What are you looking forward to most during your time at Penn State Brandywine?

-Brandywine: As you know, diversity, equity and inclusion (DEI) are very important values to Brandywine.
+Brandywine: As you know, diversity, equity and inclusion are very important values to Brandywine.
 How will you build onto these efforts in your role?

 Brandywine: What are some of your interests?

 Vo: I love to cook.
 I’m someone that actually cooks a lot.
 I love entertaining, and I have a deep, deep appreciation for the arts.
 I just love music.
 I love dance.
 A lot of my experiences have been supporting liberal arts institutions because I definitely see and I'm a byproduct of the impact of a liberal arts education.
 I'm also a lifelong learner.
 I enjoy reading and then I'm quite athletic.
 I love playing sports, specifically volleyball and soccer.

 Brandywine: Anything else to add?
 Anything you would like people to know about you?

 Vo: I think the biggest thing that I want everyone to know is that the value proposition of higher education is still there.
 My family and I have always said that education is your gateway to social mobility.
 To see the type of alumni and students that Penn State is producing to where they are not only contributors in their own respective fields, but in society, in communities and thinking about ways to really build and lift up marginalized voices and underrepresented populations is extremely important.
 That is something that I find very aspirational for Penn State because of their true commitment.
 Penn State is really a place that values different voices, opinions and perspectives.